Two dead, up to 100 hurt in massive pileup on foggy Texas highway

 "People were not driving for the conditions at hand," he said.

-He said the initial accidents took place separately about a mile apart on the east- and westbound sides of the interstate.
+He said the initial accidents took place separately about a mile (1.5 km) apart on the east- and westbound sides of the interstate.

-The highway had been crowded with motorists traveling over the Thanksgiving holiday.
-Many of the vehicles were moving close to the posted speed of 70 mph despite dense fog that limited visibility, Carroll said.
+The highway had been crowded with motorists travelling over the Thanksgiving holiday.
+Many of the vehicles were moving close to the posted speed of 70 mph (110 kph) despite dense fog that limited visibility, Carroll said.

 The westbound lanes of the interstate have been reopened, he said.